MaxHalford/maxhalford.github.io/content/bio.md

 Hello 👋

 I'm a PhD student living in Toulouse, France 🇫🇷.
 I'm half British 🇬🇧 and half Belgian 🇧🇪.
 My university background is a mix of maths, economics, and computer science.
 My PhD is at the intersection of database query optimisation and machine learning 🤖.
+I strive to not be a one-trick pony 🐴, but instead try to build an interest in different topics.
 As of now, I'm particularly interested in [incremental learning](https://www.wikiwand.com/en/Incremental_learning).

 I enjoy writing code and I maintain [a few open-source projects](https://github.com/MaxHalford/).
 I also like doing [Kaggle competitions](https://www.kaggle.com/maxhalford).
 If you have any questions or want some data science consultancy work done, then feel free to shoot me an email at [maxhalford25@gmail.com](mailto:maxhalford25@gmail.com).